 We Are the Beloved Community

-John Lewis is a member of the United States House of Representatives from Georgia’s 5th District.
-He is the author of Walking With the Wind: A Memoir of the Movement, Across That Bridge: Life Lessons and a Vision for Change, and March, a three-part graphic novel series.
+John Lewis was a member of the United States House of Representatives from Georgia’s 5th Congressional District.
+He was the author of Walking with the Wind: A Memoir of the Movement, Across That Bridge: Life Lessons and a Vision for Change, and March, a three-part graphic novel series.
+He died on July 17, 2020.

 Krista Tippett, host: Spiritual geniuses and saints have always called humanity to love, as have social reformers who shifted the lived world on its axis.
 When the civil rights leaders began to force a reckoning with otherness in the 1960s, they did so in the name of love.
 The political, economic aspirations of this monumental work of social change in living memory grew from an aspiration to create the “beloved community.”